nocobase/docs/docs/en-US/welcome/getting-started/upgrading/create-nocobase-app.md

 ```

 If there are problems with upgrading, you can also [recreate new app](/welcome/getting-started/installation/create-nocobase-app) and refer to the old version of .env to change the environment variables.
 The database information needs to be configured correctly.
 When using a SQLite database, you need to copy the database files to the `./storage/db/` directory.
 Finally, run `yarn nocobase upgrade` to upgrade.

+## Upgrading independent plugins

+After upgrading NocoBase, independent plugins installed through the interface might also need to be upgraded.
+Please refer to documentation [Installation and Upgrade of Plugins](/welcome/getting-started/plugin)